“Sarah is amazing and well qualified teacher that really connects with her students.”

 What do I need to begin online lessons?

-A high speed internet connection
+• A reliable high-speed internet connection

 What should I expect during the first online lesson?